LLLoonieLabs

 Sourced from official tables

-Every number traces back to CRA, Service Canada, or the Bank of Canada — not scraped, not LLM-guessed.
+Every number traces back to CRA, Service Canada, or the Bank of Canada, with source checks readers can open.

 Independent, made in Winnipeg